HTTPArchive/almanac.httparchive.org/src/content/en/2021/media.md

   </table>
   <figcaption>{{ figure_link(caption="`srcset` descriptor adoption.", sheets_gid="1030564653", sql_file="image_srcset_descriptor.sql") }}</figcaption>
 </figure>

+{# TODO I was wondering if this was desktop or mobile, then discovered you had a graph which showed both, so repalced this table with that.
+I see the table is back now.
+Is it needed now we have the graph which In think is more interesting? #}

 Almost a third of crawled pages use `srcset`; pretty good!
 And `w` descriptors, which allow browsers to select a resource based on both varying layout widths and varying screen densities, are four times more popular than `x` descriptors, which only enable DPR-adaptation.